YuancongLiang/SAM-MSFF/readme.md

 ## Copyright and License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 For more details, please refer to the [LICENSE](LICENSE).